COVID vaccination: 'Should we draw lots?' | DW | 20.05.2021

 Such considerations are a long way from the system of prioritization that was introduced at the start of the year, when the vaccination roll-out began.

 The idea then was to ensure that vulnerable groups would get special protection.
-Initially, that meant elderly men and women over eighty.
-Or people confined to residential care homes.
+Initially, that meant elderly men and women over 80, or people confined to residential care homes.
 And health workers in general, alongside others at immediate risk of infection.

-The second group included teachers and people with significant prior medical complaints such as cancer, as well as those over the age of seventy.
+The second group included teachers and people with significant prior medical complaints such as cancer, as well as those over the age of 70.

 By now members of the third priority group — for instance, the over-60s, sales assistants, supermarket employees, and bus drivers — can all apply for appointments.